itchyskeleton/itchyskeleton/README.md

 I'm a junior data analyst with a background in Life Sciences and education.
 I'm always looking for exciting questions that can be answered with data.

-🌱 I'm currently developing my knowledge in data visualization with Python, SQL and PowerBI.
+🌱 I'm currently developing my knowledge in data visualization with Python and PowerBI, and in databases with SQL.

 **Skills**
 R ⭐⭐⭐⭐⭐